sunmorgus/vscode-symbolexplorer/README.md

 - `vscode-symbolexplorer.showExplorer`: Show or hide Symbol Explorer in Explorer View (defaults to true, requires window reload)
 - `vscode-symbolexplorer.showExplorerDebug`: Show or hide the Symbol Explorer in Debug View (defaults to false, requires window reload)
+- `vscode-symbolexplorer.autoStart`: Whether to auto-check for symbols on start up
+- `vscode-symbolexplorer.autoStartDelay`: Delay auto-start to allow language server to start

 ## Requirements